OPEN Colour Definition

 EMOTION & HUMAN RELATION

 Covering the whole range of human feelings: luck, hate, annoyance, joy, sorrow, mourning, amorousness and love, envy, jubilation, enthusiasm, etc. In addition to this, each participant can enter images from all different types of human relationships, between man and woman, between young and old, between people and animals, people and things.
 Show human relations in lucky and unlucky situations from people of all colours, races, religions.
-Live photography, outdoor photography.
+Live photography, outdoor photography as well as studio portraits.
 Men, women, children.
 The human face as a reflection of emotion and life experience.
-Close up pictures of people or objects must include features that provide information about the environment.
-All images should adhere to the Photo Travel definition

 STREET LIFE, ARCHITECTURE & URBAN SCAPES